1-800-649-8481 Toll Free

 Autism Symbols

-The rainbow infinity symbol represents neurodiversity; the full spectrum of colors represents the diversity of the autism spectrum as well as the greater neurodiversity movement.
-The gold infinity symbol has been adopted by the autistic community because the symbol for gold is AU and gold represents something of high value.
+The rainbow infinity symbol represents neurodiversity–the full spectrum of colors represents the diversity of the autism spectrum as well as the greater neurodiversity movement.
+The autistic community has adopted the gold infinity symbol because the symbol for gold is AU and gold represents something of high value.
 There are new and evolving symbols created by autistic artists and activists, such as the colors of the rainbow weaving in motion created by Lori Shayew and Kelly Green.
-Most autistic people do not prefer the puzzle piece as the symbol of autism.
+A growing number of autistic people do not prefer the puzzle piece as the symbol of autism.

 What is Masking?